-- 1. The County will make all capital improvements in accordance with an adopted capital improvement program. - 2.
-The County will develop a five-year plan for capital improvements and update it annually. - 3.
-The County will enact an annual budget in appropriate County funds based on the five- year capital improvement plan.
+- 1. The County will make all capital improvements in accordance with an adopted capital improvement program. - 2.1.
+The County will develop a five-year plan for capital improvements and update it annually. - 2.
+The County will enact an annual capital budget in appropriate County funds based on the five- year capital improvement plan.
 Capital expenditures funded from revenue in the current year's budget will be included in the annual budget request.
 Capital expenditures funded from reserves, bond funds and other one-time money will be presented in a separate emergency appropriation that will be considered and approved concurrent with the annual budget document.
-This "smoothes" the operating budget and provides for better historical perspective. - 4.
+This "smoothes" the operating budget and provides for better historical perspective.
+Capital expenditures will be presented together as a comprehensive capital plan to facilitate transparency and long-term planning.
+The capital improvement plan budget will be adopted concurrently with the annual operating budget. - 3.
+There will be an annual budgeted contribution to capital improvements from the operating budget in an amount equal to 1% 4% of the Property Tax Operating Funds, excluding debt service. - 4.
 The County will coordinate development of the capital improvement budget with development of the operating budget.
-Any additional operating costs associated with new capital improvements will be projected and included in operating budget. - 5.
-The County will strive to maintain all its assets at a level adequate to protect the County's capital investment and to minimize future maintenance and replacement costs. - 6.
+Any additional operating costs associated with new capital improvements will be projected and included in the appropriate operating budget.

+- 5. The County will strive to maintain all its assets at a level adequate to protect the County's capital investment and to minimize future maintenance and replacement costs. - 6.
 The County will identify the estimated cost and potential funding sources for each capital project proposal before it is submitted to the County Board for approval.
 This will include determining the least costly financing method for all new projects. - 7.
 The capital improvement funding requests will be evaluated against criteria established in the most current policy on capital improvements.